How to Begin: Writing When the Story Still Hurts

 The Need for Protection, Not Perfection

-But writing the first word when the pain is still fresh requires more than courage.
+But writing the first word while the pain is still fresh requires more than courage.

 It requires protection.